MercuryWorkshop/scramjet/README.md

 - Finish JS rewriting
   - Check imports/exports for values contained in the `importmap` array, don't rewrite the node value if present
 - Write client APIs
-- Fix `Illegal Invocation` when calling `addEventListener()` on the window proxy
-- Get rid of ESM builds and pollute the global namespace (maybe?)